SifatSwapnil2022/SifatSwapnil2022/README.md

 ---

 ## 🧠 About Me
-- 🎓 Final Year CS Student at East-West University
+- 🎓 Final Year CSE Student at East-West University
 - 🔭 Currently working on projects related to:
   - Machine Learning, Deep Learning, NLP, Self-Supervised Learning
 - 💡 Strong interests in: